ubuntu-mate/ubuntu-mate.org/_posts/2022-03-29-ubuntu-mate-jammy.md

 ## Upgrading from Ubuntu MATE 20.04 LTS and 21.10

-You can upgrade to Ubuntu MATE 22.04 from Ubuntu MATE either 20.04 LTS or 21.10.
+You can upgrade to Ubuntu MATE 22.04 LTS from Ubuntu MATE either 20.04 LTS or 21.10.
 Ensure that you have all updates installed for your current version of Ubuntu MATE before you upgrade.

   * Open the "Software & Updates" from the Control Center.
   * Select the 3rd Tab called "Updates".